 Lupus sometimes feels like a bad rollercoaster ride with no end in sight.
 With an average 6-year diagnosis time, people with lupus are often left feeling hopeless and misunderstood, all the while suffering from various confusing symptoms.

 Lupus is a disease that has not received enough attention.
-Frustrated by insufficient scientific initiatives for lupus, the Lupus Research Alliance initiated a program to identify and accelerate the development of safer and more effective lupus therapies.
+Frustrated by insufficient scientific initiatives for lupus, the Lupus Research Alliance initiated a program to identify and accelerate the development of safe options that could improve lupus patients’ quality of life.

 Numerous studies have shown that krill oil is a safe and effective way to increase one's omega-3 levels.1-2 Furthermore, the FDA has certified krill as “Generally Recognized as Safe” (GRAS).
 However, krill oil may not be appropriate for individuals with certain health conditions or shellfish allergies.

 Krill oil is a rich source of nutrients like omega-3 fatty acids and choline.3-12 Krill oil also contains astaxanthin, which is a powerful antioxidant.
 Recognized for the health-promoting suppression of free radicals, astaxanthin protects the omega-3 fatty acids from oxidation, which means no additives are needed to maintain freshness and long-term stability of krill oil.
 Furthermore, the omega-3s in krill are attached to phospholipids, a molecule that makes up the structure of cells.
 You can imagine phospholipids as a box that carries the omega-3s directly into your body's own cells.
 Krill oil is also extremely pure.
 Because krill are found at the bottom of the ocean's food chain, they don't accumulate harmful toxins like mercury and PCBs.
-Aker BioMarine has provided to the ORKIDS trial a naturally extracted krill oil that does not contain any additives, fillers, or harmful chemicals.
-Studies on healthy populations have shown several benefits of
+Studies in healthy populations have shown several benefits of krill oil.14-24

 Together, we’re committed to helping those with lupus have a brighter, healthier future.
 With this we are demonstrating to patients a commitment to assist in finding new ways to improve lupus patients’ quality of life.

-We are very pleased to work with Aker BioMarine on bringing a potential therapeutic option to people with lupus.
+We are very pleased to work with Aker BioMarine to understand how krill oil extracts may be beneficial to persons living with lupus.
 The company is thoroughly testing the effectiveness of krill for this group of patients through well-designed scientifically rigorous clinical studies.